mekas/mb1313600022/1313617017/README.md

 # Hiking Indonesia

-Hiking Indonesia adalah sebuah aplikasi android yang berguna untuk memberikan seputar informasi dan tips pendakian gunung-gunung di Indonesia.
+Hiking Indonesia is an android application that is useful for providing information and tips on mountain climbing in Indonesia.

 ## Target Segment